fischlerben/Algorithmic-Trading-Project/.ipynb_checkpoints/README-checkpoint.md

 ![final_metrics](/Screenshots/final_metrics.png?raw=true)

-### 3-Factor Results:
+### 3-Factor Results (for ATT):
 ANOVA tables were generated utilizing statsmodels' Ordinary Least Squares (OLS) model, a model analogous to Linear Regressions.
 The following is the ANOVA table generated for ATT's 3-Factor results:
 ![att_3_factor_OLS](/Screenshots/att_3_factor_OLS.png?raw=true)

-Few of the important numbers we'd like to point out: the first is R^2^.
-The way to read this is that 43.6% of the variation in y, which was excess return on the market, is explained by the factors.
+Few of the important numbers we'd like to point out: the first is R-squared.
+The way to read this is that 45.7% of the variation in y, which was excess return on the market, is explained by the factors.
 As there were only 3 factors, we expected to see that the 5 factor fama French model might yield better results.

 The prob (f-statistic) depicts probability of the null hypothesis being true, and  can be thought of as the p-value for the regression as a whole.
 Our f-statistic of near-0 implies that overall, the regressions were meaningful.